 It is usual to see a student reading a book or a businessman on a mobile with cats sleeping nestled on their laps.
 If you are looking to befriend a cat for a little while, then the Park Sanat Café Bistro in the park is an ideal place to share a lunch or get close and personal with a cat over a coffee or beer.
 The park’s design and tranquil environment made it a perfect haven for cats and cat lovers, fostering a unique bond between the animals and the community.

-Adoption of Stray Istanbul Cats & Dogs
+Adoption of Stray Istanbul Cats and Dogs

 Several dedicated organisations work tirelessly in Istanbul to rescue and rehome stray cats and dogs.
 Groups like Göktürk Animal Lovers Association, Animal Friends of Turkey (AFOT), a UK-based charity, and Kurtaran Ev (Rescue House) operate shelters and coordinate adoption efforts locally and internationally.
 These organisations often rely on volunteers and donations to provide medical care, food, and animal shelter.
 They also collaborate with international partners to facilitate overseas adoptions, ensuring rescued animals find loving homes abroad.